-New Medical Education Building
+New Center for Medical Education Building

-The Medical Education Building was made possible by support from the N.C.
+The Center for Medical Education Building was made possible by support from the N.C.
 General Assembly and represents the school’s ability to meet its mission of preparing new physicians and caring for patients across eastern North Carolina and beyond.

 “The impact this new facility will have on education, research and regional health is immeasurable,” said Dr. Michael Waldrum, dean of the Brody School of Medicine and CEO of ECU Health.
-“The new state of the art classrooms, study space, anatomy labs, and simulation technology will allow our faculty to build on the tradition of excellence at the Brody School of Medicine as we educate the next generation of North Carolina’s physicians to provide care in our region and across the state.”
+“The new state-of-the-art classrooms, study space, anatomy labs and simulation technology will allow our faculty to build on the tradition of excellence at the Brody School of Medicine as we educate the next generation of North Carolina’s physicians to provide care in our region and across the state.”

-Northwest View of Medical Education Addition
+Northwest View of Center for Medical Education Building

-Northeast View of Medical Education Addition
+Northeast View of Center for Medical Education Building

-Eastern facade of Medical Education Addition
+Eastern facade of Center for Medical Education Building

 About the building